 When you turn the ignition key to start your car, everything depends on the battery hidden somewhere in your car's engine compartment.
-Car batteries don't have to work too hard in the summer, but when the temperature drops and the winter chill sets in, stay alert because it's that time of the year that your precious battery is prone to failure.
+Car batteries usually don't have to work very hard in warm weather, but when wintery conditions arrive, the cold can stress your battery and increase the the chance of it failing.

 Temperature plays an important role in the performance your battery

 Inside the typical lead acid battery are lead plates in electrolyte liquid which creates an electro-chemical reaction to produce a charge to the battery terminals.
 Heat accelerates this chemical activity but also speeds up the internal corrosion with the cells which in turn reduces the lifespan of your battery.